-Growing up in Northland, Jacki Key lived the classic Kiwi idyll: fishing, gathering, and living off plenty of homegrown food.
+Growing up in Northland, Jacki Key lived the classic Kiwi idyll: fishing, gathering, and living off homegrown food.
 The local kauri forest and the beach were both her playground and classroom, the foundation of a lifetime’s interest in social issues, sustainability, and the environment.

 “That ethos still sits with me,” she says.
 Though she didn’t know it at the time, her upbringing instilled a strong sense of social justice and she developed a special talent of building bridges to bring together people of different beliefs and cultures.

 Based in another beachside idyll, Tauranga, Key is a storyteller focused on social responsibility, particularly equality, and environmental protection.
-Those themes are evident in her personal documentary work, and also come in handy for her professional editorial and commercial shoots too.
+Those themes are evident in her personal documentary work, and also come in handy for her professional editorial and commercial shoots.

-“I really like bringing people together and breaking down barriers, and I try to bring that about through my work,” she says.
-“I see everyone as equal.
-The doctor needs the rubbish truck driver just as much as the driver needs the doctor, so why do we have these class distinctions?
+“I like bringing people together and breaking down barriers, and I try to bring that about through my work,” she says.
+“I see everyone as equal."

 "I enjoy connecting people beyond those false walls society sets up, I believe everyone should be treated the same, and I don’t let barriers get in the way of telling human stories.”